 The sky's the limit at first

-As a young business owner you will want to have long barn hours for your boarders and rules will be extremely hard to think of and put on paper.
+As a new business owner you will want to have long barn hours for your boarders because you will think it will please your boarders and keep them at your place.
+I believe almost all new barn owners go through this.
+Barn rules will be extremely hard to think of and put on paper.
 They will be even harder to enforce and many times you might even look the other way and say to yourself that it will probably never happen again.
 In the beginning you will pick up after your boarders and be okay with it.
 Your life will become entwined in their lives and it will become emotionally complicated.
 You will have an extremely hard time saying no and you will offer many special perks for many different reasons.

 Boarders will ask you to build things and supply many extras and you will say yes at first.
 You will have many unexpected expenses that you will pay without worry because you will have a false sense of financial security because your barn is full and money is coming in each month.
 Until it is time to buy hay and now you need to come up with twenty or thirty thousand dollars to buy hay for the year.
 You will make more changes during the first two to three years of your business then you will for many years after.
 Many of those changes will be boarder requested at first.
 Later on the changes will be driven by your need to improve your quality of personal, financial and business way of life and doing things.
 They are all deeply connected and if one is out of balance it will affect the other parts of your business.